alfio-event/alf.io/README.md

 **Note**: this project uses [Project Lombok](https://projectlombok.org/).
 You will need to install the corresponding Lombok plugin for integration into your IDE.

-**Note:** Intellij has trouble recognizing the Spring Bean context in this project and shows "errors" in the `@Autowired` annotation on constructors.
-These do not block compilation and can be ignored.
-If you find a way to eliminate the warnings, please [let us know](https://groups.google.com/d/msg/alfio/F6BPMOwsX48/Idd6X6z4BAAJ)!
 ## Docker images
 Alf.io is also offered as a 3 tier application using 3 docker images: